Published: December 11, 2019 | Updated: January 27, 2020 | Posted by: Venus Zoleta | Credit Card

 Credit card providers offer their own rewards program to entice their customers to use their cards more.
 This is how it works: Each time a qualifying purchase is charged to a rewards credit card, the cardholder automatically earns a rewards point.

-In the Philippines, each rewards point on credit cards is typically worth about PHP 20 to PHP 200.
+In the Philippines, each reward point on credit cards is typically worth about PHP 20 to PHP 200.
 But the actual rewards rate varies per issuing bank and the spending category (e.g., shopping, dining, travel, groceries, online, overseas, etc.).
 For instance, some rewards credit cards offer the same rewards rate across all kinds of purchases, while others allow earning higher or lower points on certain spending categories.

 Using a rewards credit card more frequently, especially for higher-value purchases (e.g., flights, gadgets, appliances, furniture, etc.), earns more points than smaller-value purchases such as groceries.